-RVs: There are no hookups for recreational vehicles.
-Black Rock and Cottonwood have potable water and dump stations.
-Motorhomes and habitable trailers are prohibited at Cottonwood and Sheep Pass group sites.
-At Hidden Valley and White Tank campgrounds, and at Indian Cove group sites, motorhomes and trailers, including their tow vehicle, cannot exceed a combined vehicle length of 25 feet.
+There are no hookups for RVs at any campground in Joshua Tree.
+Black Rock and Cottonwood Campgrounds have RV-accessible potable water and dump stations.
+At Hidden Valley and White Tank Campgrounds, RVs and trailers may not exceed a combined maximum length of 25 feet.

 All park campgrounds usually fill on weekend nights during the busy season, October through May.
 If you arrive too late to get a site in a designated campground, you have the following options: